NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Thunder Sling.md

 Tengu use these specialized slings to fire darts further and with greater force than when thrown by hand.
 A thunder sling uses darts as ammunition.
-It can also hurl blowgun darts as ammunition but deals 1d4 piercing instead of 1d6 when used this way.
+It can also hurl blowgun darts as ammunition but deals 1d4 piercing damage instead of 1d6 when used this way.

-*Source: Pathfinder Treasure Vault*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*